 Option 1 – Remove Duplicates in Excel

 Once you have clicked on it, a small dialog box will appear.
 You will notice that the first row has automatically been deselected.
-The reason for this is that the “My data has headers” box is ticked.
+The reason for this is that the My Data Has Headers box is ticked.

-In this case, we do not have any headers since the table starts at “Row 1.”
-We will deselect the “My data has headers” box.
+In this case, we do not have any headers since the table starts at Row 1.
+We will deselect the My Data Has Headers box.
 Once you have done that, you will notice that the whole table has been highlighted again and the “Columns” section changed from “duplicates” to “Column A, B, and C.”

-Now that the entire table is selected, you just press the “OK” button to delete all duplicates.
+Now that the entire table is selected, you just press “OK” to delete all duplicates.
 In this case, all the rows with duplicate information except for one have been deleted and the details of the deletion are displayed in the popup dialog box.

 Option 2 – Advanced Filtering in Excel

-The second tool you can use in Excel to Identify and delete duplicates is the “Advanced Filter.”
+The second tool you can use in Excel to Identify and delete duplicates is the Advanced Filter.
 This method also applies to Excel 2003.
 Let us start again by opening up the Excel spreadsheet.
-In order to sort your spreadsheet, you will need to first select all using “Control” and “A” as shown earlier.
+In order to sort your spreadsheet, you will need to first select all using Ctrl+A or Command+A as shown earlier.

-After selecting your table, simply click on the “Data” tab and in the “Sort & Filter” section, click on the “Advanced” button as shown below.
-If you are using excel 2003, click on the “Data” drop down menu then “Filters” then “Advanced Filters…”
+After selecting your table, simply click the Data tab, and in the Sort & Filter section, click “Advanced.”
+If you are using Excel 2003, click Data > Filters, then choose “Advanced Filters.”

-Now you will need to select the “Unique records only” check box.
+Now you will need to select the Unique Records Only check box.

 This method automatically assumes that there are headers in your table.
 If you want the first row to be deleted, you will have to delete it manually in this case.
 If you actually had headers rather than duplicates in the first row, only one copy of the existing duplicates would have been left.

 Option 3 – Replace

-Once you have copied the word you want to search for, you will need to press “Control” and “H” to bring up the replace function.
-Once it is up, you can paste the word you copied into the “Find what:” section by pressing “Control” and “V” (Ctrl+V).
+Once you have copied the word you want to search for, you will need to press Ctrl+H on Windows or Control+H on Mac to bring up the replace function.
+Once it is up, you can paste the word you copied into the Find What section by pressing Ctrl+V or Command+V.

-Now that you have identified what you are looking for, press the “Options>>” button.
-Select the “Match entire cell contents” checkbox.
+Now that you have identified what you are looking for, press “Options.”
+Select the Match Entire Cell Contents checkbox.
 The reason for this is that sometimes your word may be present in other cells with other words.
 If you do not select this option, you could inadvertently end up deleting cells that you need to keep.
 Ensure that all the other settings match those shown in the image below.

-Now you will need to enter a value in the “Replace with:” box.
+Now you will need to enter a value in the Replace With box.
 For this example, we will use the number “1.”
-Once you have entered the value, press “Replace all.”
+Once you have entered the value, press “Replace All.”

 In order to retain one copy of the duplicates, simply paste the original text back into the first row that has been replaced by 1’s.